 Let's start by seeing if a simple point independence model is better than a simple full independence one.
-Set up a new Analysis and Model Definition, and under Detection Function | Method, choose Trial, Point independence.
+Set up a new Analysis and Model Definition, and under Detection Function | Method, choose Trial,

+Point independence.
 For the MR (mark-recapture) model, specify distance as the only covariate.
-You also now need to specify a DS (distance sampling) model.
-Start with a half-normal key function and constant scale parameter.
+You now also need to specify a DS (distance sampling) model.
+Start with a half-normal key function and constant scale parameter (i.e. no covariates).